manuel-di-iorio/unique-engine/docs/docs/reference/core/UeMaterial.md

 - Uniforms and textures must be named in the shader as u_ + name and s_ + name.
 This is an opinionated standard in Unique Engine's shaders, but you may want to change it if you prefer.

-- If `forceSinglePass` is `false`, transparent objects may be rendered twice to help with depth artifacts.
+- If `forceSinglePass` is `false`, transparent objects will be rendered twice to help with depth artifacts.